SemParser: A Semantic Parser for Log Analysis: Conclusion

 \section{Conclusion}

 In this paper, we first point out three limitations of current log parsers: inadequate informative tokens, missing semantics within logs, and missing relation between logs.
-To overcome the challenges, we then devise ~\name, a semantic parser with two phases, a semantics miner aiming to mine explicit semantics from logs, as well as a joint parser leveraging domain knowledge to infer implicit semantics.
-We then conduct extensive experiments to evaluate~\name~ in seven representative system logs, and it achieves an average F1 score of 0.987.
-Moreover, we also evaluate our approach in two downstream log analysis tasks (i.e., anomaly detection and failure diagnosis).
-The experimental results demonstrate that our method outperforms traditional log parsers by large margins, confirming the importance of understanding semantics in log analysis.
+To overcome the limits, we then design~\name, a semantic parser with two phases: a semantics miner aiming to mine explicit semantics from logs, as well as a joint parser leveraging domain knowledge to infer implicit semantics.
+We then conduct extensive experiments to evaluate~\name~in six representative system logs for semantic mining ability, which achieves an average F1 score of 0.985.
+Moreover, we evaluate our approach in two downstream log analysis tasks (i.e., anomaly detection and failure identification).
+The experimental results demonstrate that our method outperforms syntax-based log parsers by large margins, confirming the importance of understanding semantics in log analysis.
+We release code and data for future research\footnote{Please find in https://github.com/YintongHuo/SemParser.}.